 (1-800-583-2964)

-People whose lives have been harmed by pornography are offered a Toll-Free Help Line that connects callers with a live therapist.
+A Toll-Free Help Line offers people harmed by pornography direct access to a live therapist.
 Services include assessment of the caller’s needs, printed resources, counseling referrals in the caller’s community and multi-session brief therapy.
 In addition, the Victim Assistance Program offers consultation to other professional organizations, clinicians and pastors regarding sexual compulsivity and abuse.

 Sources